AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

   ![](images/user_preference_editor.PNG){width="800" align="left"}

   - **Folder profile**: The Folder profile controls various configurations related to conditional attributes, authoring templates, output presets and the Editor configurations.
 The Global profile is shown by default.
 In addition, if your administrator has configured folder profiles in the system, then those folder profiles are also shown in the Folder profiles list.
   - **Base path**: By default, when you access the Experience Manager Guides repository from the Editor, you are shown assets from the /content/dam location.
 Your working folder would most likely be a few folders inside the /content/dam/ folder.
-It would take you a few clicks to reach the working folder every time.
 You can set the Base path to your working folder and the Repository view then shows you the content from that location upfront.
 This reduces the time to access your working folder.
 Also, when you insert any reference or media file in your topic, the file browse location starts with the folder set in the Base path.
     - **Select Root Map**: Select a DITA map file to resolve key references or glossary entries.
 The selected root map takes the highest precedence to resolve key references.
 For more details, view [Resolve key references](./map-editor-other-features.md).
     - **Maximum number of recent files**: Use this field, to set a maximum limit on the files that are displayed in the Recent files widget.
     - **Set default map opening behavior**: Here, you can select a default behavior the system will follow while opening a DITA map file.